RCHENLAB/rchenlab.github.io/_members/gerda-cristal-villalba-silva.md

   github: Kur1sutaru
 ---

 Gerda Cristal Villalba Silva is a biologist with master and PhD in Genetics and Molecular Biology from Graduate program on Genetics and Molecular Biology at Federal University of Rio Grande do Sul - UFRGS, Brazil.
 During master and PhD, she worked with bioinformatics pipelines and tools to understand Inborn errors of metabolism, like lysosomal storage diseases.
 Before joining Dr. Chen’s lab, Cristal has worked as a postdoctoral fellow at Bioinformatics Core from Hospital de Clinicas de Porto Alegre, Brazil.
+Her research in Chen lab focuses on multi-omics analysis, RNA-seq and single cell analysis.